Database connections

 BULK INSERTwith a temporary table swap.

-Set the mode in the push dialog or via mode="copy" / mode="bulk" in the SDK.
+Set the mode in the push dialog.

 Rolling back a push